simtex-dev/engine/README.md

 pip install --user simtex
 ```

-Other options, specifically `-b` and `-B` requires `pdflatex`, which is provided
+Other options, specifically `-b` and `-B` requires `pdflatex` and any default
+pdf viewer for the latter.
+The LaTeX compiler can be provided by any of TeX
-by any TeX distributions that can be installed, but `texlive` package is recommended
+distributions that can be installed, but `texlive` with its full package is
+recommended since it is tested. `texlive` is available in most distribution
-which can be installed via:
+and can be installed with its package manager:

 ```
 # fedora